Ashok Rajgopal: Achievements

 Rajgopal, who specialises in Joint Replacement Surgery and Orthopaedic surgery of the knee joint, has reportedly performed more than 20,000 arthroscopic, over 35,000 arthroplasty including Minimally Invasive Total Knee Replacement (TKR) Surgeries, making him one of the most prolific orthopedic surgeons in India.
 He is reported to have good success rate in hip and joint replacement surgeries, and compares favourably with any other surgeon in the world.

 Rajgopal pioneered Bilateral Total Knee Replacement surgery in India in April 1987.
 He introduced Minimally Invasive Knee surgery in March 2002.
 He is also the designer of the special instruments used during this surgery which are being used as the standard instruments for this procedure by surgeons all over the world.
 He is actively involved in research and designing of knee implants.
 A member of the Global Persona Developer Team, supported by Zimmer, he has been instrumental in the designing of the PERSONA Knee system.
 This is a personalised knee replacement system and has been launched in India on 3 Sep 2013.

 Rajgopal was appointed honorary surgeon to the President of India, in 1997, during the term of KR Narayanan.
 As an expert in sports medicine, he has also treated a number of sports persons.
 He is famous for treating Pullela Gopichand and helping him get back on the court when the badminton player suffered a career threatening knee injury while playing doubles at the 1994 National Games at Pune.
 It is reported that on realizing Gopichand's inability to pay the fees, Rajgopal, a sports enthusiast, waived the fees and asked for an All England title in return.
 Gopichand went on to win the All England Badminton Championships in 2001 and, years later, said that Rajgopal was one of the first persons he thought of after winning the championship point against Chen Hong.

 Rajgopal has been a speaker at several international and national conferences and has been an invited speaker at the Harvard Knee Course in 2013.
 He has also chaired several orthopaedics conferences both in India and abroad.
 He has been involved in the teaching and training of young Orthopaedic surgeons from all over the world.
-He has to his credit several articles in international journals and chapters in Orthopaedic textbooks.
 He is also on the editorial board of the KSSTA (Knee Surgery Sports Traumatology and Arthroscopy) and is a reviewer for the JBJS (British Volume), both well known and widely read Journals of Orthopaedic Surgery.